acousticly/docs/docs/Starting Economy.md

 ### You're finished 🥳

 There we go!
 We've covered all you need to know about starting economy.
-If feel like you've got the gist of it, feel free to go ahead and dive in.
+If you feel like you've got the gist of it, feel free to go ahead and dive in.
 Otherwise, we've got some more material for you to look through.